marksmccann/css-grid/README.md

-# CSS Grid
+# LESS Grid
-A simple, customizable, and responsive css grid system.
+A responsive and versatile grid system written in LESS